Ultradense dark matter haloes accompany primordial black holes: Abstract

 \section{Abstract}

 Primordial black holes (PBHs) form from large-amplitude initial density fluctuations and may comprise some or all of the dark matter.
-If PBHs have an extended mass spectrum, or in mixed PBH-particle dark matter scenarios, the extreme density fluctuations necessary to produce PBHs also lead to the formation of a much greater abundance of dark matter minihaloes with internal densities potentially of order $10^{12}$ M$_\odot$ pc$^{-3}$.
+If PBHs have a broadly extended mass spectrum, or in mixed PBH-particle dark matter scenarios, the extreme density fluctuations necessary to produce PBHs also lead to the formation of a much greater abundance of dark matter minihaloes that form during the radiation epoch with internal densities potentially of order $10^{12}$ M$_\odot$ pc$^{-3}$.
 We develop an analytic description of the formation of these ultradense haloes and use it to quantitatively compare PBH and halo distributions.
-PBHs that contribute only a per cent level fraction of the dark matter are accompanied by ultradense haloes that nevertheless comprise an order-unity fraction.
-This finding significantly alters the predictions of many PBH scenarios, enabling a variety of new observational tests.
+PBHs that contribute only a per cent level fraction of the dark matter are accompanied by ultradense haloes that nevertheless comprise an order-unity fraction. \chg{These haloes would consist of either particle dark matter or much smaller PBHs.} This finding significantly alters the predictions of many PBH scenarios, enabling a variety of new observational tests.